cea-hpc/modules/doc/source/modulefile.rst

  **module-info type**

-  Returns either "C" or "Tcl" to indicate which **module** command is being executed, either the "C" version or the Tcl-only version, to allow the *modulefile* writer to handle any differences between the two.
+  Returns either "C" or "Tcl" to indicate which :command:`module` command is being executed, either the "C" version or the Tcl-only version, to allow the *modulefile* writer to handle any differences between the two.